 - The fence and gate are securely braced top and bottom to prevent sagging, bulging, or lifting; and

-- The fence and gate are a minimum of 1.2m (4 feet) in height.
+- The fence and gate are a minimum of 1.2 m (4 ft) in height.

 - permit access to the area enclosed by the required pool fence, other than through a dwelling unit, by means of a self-closing and self-latching door or gate designed to return to the secured latched position when not in use.

-- latches securing access doors and gates shall not be accessible from outside of the fence, and shall be located a minimum of 200 mm (8 inches) from the top of the door or gate; and a minimum of 450 mm (18 inches) from any opening in the door, gate, or fence.
+- latches securing access doors and gates shall not be accessible from outside of the fence, and shall be located a minimum of 200 mm (8 in) from the top of the door or gate; and a minimum of 450 mm (18 in) from any opening in the door, gate, or fence.

 Regulations to Construct a Fence